 After eating meat or chicken, one must wait 6 hours before eating milky products.
 The Sephardim hold six hours via Halacha while the Ashkenazim hold according to local custom or family custom.
 The shortest amount is either an hour or 72 minutes of the Dutch Jewry and then the time period is 3 hours and then 5 hours and a minute to be in the sixth hour.
 Vegetables or a parve substance cooked in a meat pot that is not pungent can be as Danny wrote below.
 There is an exception if it is pungent like onions, chili peppers, etc. for they tend to intermix with the meat nature of the pot and then one is best to wait the full time unless you have an Orthodox Rabbi in the immediate vicinity who could find a Heter.
 But a little garlic or onion powder neutralized by more than 60 times bland vegetables should not concern us like Danny writes below.

 Even if one only chewed the meat, but did not swallow it, one must still wait.
 If, after waiting 6 hours, one finds meat stuck between one's teeth, one has to remove it and rinse one's mouth and eat something solid before eating Milky, though one need not wait another 6 hours.
+The simple fact is that the amount of meat in between the teeth are less than an olive’s bulk and partially digested by the saliva.

 If the food did not contain any meat, chicken or gravy, but was simply cooked in a meaty pot - even if the pot wasn't spotlessly clean - then one may eat milk right afterwards.